 Other representative publications include an essay on Denis Diderot entitled “Doux commerce, douce colonisation” in The Anthropology of the Enlightenment (Stanford UP, 2007), and an article examining Edmund Burke’s writings on France in relation to his involvement in Indian affairs, “Jacobinism in India, Indianism in English Parliament” (Cultural Critique, Winter 2008).

-For the 2014-2015 academic year, I’ll be in residence at the Rice University Humanities Research Center.
+For the 2014-2015 academic year, I will be a Faculty Fellow at the Rice University Humanities Research Center.

 Contact: Sunil Agnani, University of Illinois at Chicago, Department of English (MC 162), 601 South Morgan Street, Room 2027, Chicago, IL 60607.